Chu Chia-hua: Later years and death (1957–1963)

 Beginning in 1953, Zhu’s health deteriorated due to duodenal bleeding, pyloric obstruction, and chronic gastric illness, prompting him to withdraw gradually from public life.
 By 1961, worsening insomnia further undermined his health, and he was admitted to hospital for evaluation.
 Physicians reported mild cardiac enlargement and arteriosclerosis—findings typical of old age.
 After three weeks of treatment his insomnia improved, though he continued to feel physically unsteady.

 In July 1962, Zhu confided to Provincial Education Department director Fang Zhimao:

 “I did not expect my strength to fail so quickly.
 It may be impossible to recover.
 If I could have ten more years, I would hope to see three things: the recovery of the mainland, mankind landing on the Moon, and greater achievements in our academic and educational circles.
 That would be enough for me.”

 By September, examinations indicated that accelerated cerebral arteriosclerosis was aggravating his cardiac condition.
 On 3 January 1963, Zhu suffered a fatal heart attack during routine physical therapy.
 He was 69.

 A memorial committee was convened at 11 a.m. the following day, attended by 323 figures including Yu Youren, Li Shih-hui, Wang Yun-wu, and Yen Chia-kan.
 The committee selected General Ho Ying-chin as chairman, with Wang Shijie, Zhang Dao, Cheng Tien-fong, Huang Jilu, Ku Zhenggang, Tang Zong, Ni Wen-ya, Chen Xueping, and Zhu Shui as vice-chairmen.
 Xu Boyuan was appointed secretary-general, with Teng Chuankai, Zhang Shouxian, Niu Chu, Yu Shuping, and Fang Zhimao serving as deputy secretaries-general.
 Zhu received a state funeral on 9 January.

 Following his death, Academia Sinica began hosting a lecture series in Zhu's honor.

+Legacy

+Although Zhu Jiahua had died in 1963, his political network continued to exert influence within the Kuomintang’s legislative and party structures for years thereafter.
+According to Chao Tze-chi, then party caucus leader, during the process of forming Sun Yun-suan’s cabinet in May 1978, the faction historically associated with Zhu was among the key internal alignments considered in coordinating legislative support.
+Chao recounted that prior to Sun’s confirmation, he assisted in meetings with over 440 legislators, noting the existence of multiple caucuses and groups within the legislature, including the CC Clique, Tsotanhui Clique, Monday-Thursday Tsotanhui, Zhong She, Zhi-Ren-Yong, and the network linked to Zhu Jiahua, as well as the Youth Party, Democratic Socialist Party, and unaffiliated legislatorsl.
+According to Chao, the Zhu Jiahua Clique was split from Tsotanhui Clique.